core-json/core-json/README.md

 ### Goals

-- Offer a way to deserialize JSON without performing any allocations
+- Offer a way to (de)serialize JSON without performing any allocations
-- Don't rely on recursion to ensure the stack cannot overflow
+- Don't rely on recursion during deserialization to ensure the stack cannot overflow
 - Don't have reachable panics
 - Never use `unsafe`
 - Use a minimal amount of memory
-- Require zero dependencies
+- Require zero external dependencies

 ### Typed Structures/Serialization Support